 You will also have to be served with a summons and sometimes other documents.
 The summons indicates how soon you must respond to the complaint and whether you have to make any court appearances.

-Basically, the first lawsuit is asking the bankruptcy court to prevent the debt that you owe to a particular creditor from being discharged in bankruptcy.
-The other lawsuit seeks to prevent you from getting any bankruptcy discharge (this is very bad!).
-You could also be sued by the bankruptcy trustee for various reasons, such as a fraudulent conveyance.
+A dischargeability suit is asking the bankruptcy court to prevent the debt that you owe to a particular creditor from being discharged in bankruptcy.
+A denial of discharge lawsuit seeks to prevent you from getting any bankruptcy discharge.
+You could also be sued by the bankruptcy trustee for various reasons, such as fraud.